 The Governor-General meditated an important change in the relations between the Nabob of Oude and the English government.
-He moved, that in conformity with the proposal of the Vizir, and of his Minister, the English residency should be withdrawn, and the joint security of the Nabob and the Minister taken for the discharge cf the obligations which the Company held upon the government of Oude.
-In the instructions, to which reference has so frequently been made, of Hastings to Bristow, "The Nabob," it was said, "has repeatedly and bitterly complained of the indignity which he suffers in his authority, by the

-BOOK V. usurpation of the Company's residents; and has repeat-CHAP.
-VIII. edly demanded, that whenever the Company's balance shall be completely discharged, he may be free from this 178L vexation, that he may be permitted to pay the subsidy in ready money; and that the assignments which have been granted to satisfy that demand may be restored him."
-The quarter from which this proposition proceeded.
-Mr. Hastings at the same time declared, was no secret to him, It proceeded, he said, from Hyder Beg Khan.
+He moved, that in conformity with the proposal of the Vizir, and of his Minister, the English residency should be withdrawn, and the joint security of the Nabob and the Minister taken for the discharge of the obligations which the Company held upon the government of Oude.
+In the instructions, to which reference has so frequently been made, of Hastings to Bristow, "The Nabob," it was said, "has repeatedly and bitterly complained of the indignity which he suffers in his authority, by the vexation, that he may be permitted to pay the subsidy in ready money; and that the assignments which have been granted to satisfy that demand may be restored him."
+The quarter from which this proposition proceeded, Mr. Hastings at the same time declared, was no secret to him.
+It proceeded, he said, from Hyder Beg Khan.
 He added, "It may not, however, be amiss to talk with the Minister on this subject; to let him know that it is well understood to be a demand for substituting his authority in the place of the Company's, and to invest him with the sovereignty of the Vizir's dominions."
 These words are pregnant with meaning.
-In the first place they declare, that the authority exercised by the Company, embraced the sovereignty of the Vizir's dominions, though, for the sake of criminating Mr. Bristow, he could erect every interference in that sovereignty into an act of guilt ; and secondly, they declare, that to withdraw the English residency from Oude, was to deliver over the Vizir and his sovereignty into the hands of Hyder Beg, whose character he painted in the blackest colours.
+In the first place they declare, that the authority exercised by the Company, embraced the sovereignty of the Vizir's dominions, though, for the sake of criminating Mr. Bristow, he could erect every interference in that sovereignty into an act of guilt; and secondly, they declare, that to withdraw the English residency from Onde, was to deliver over the Vizir and his sovereignty into the hands of Hyder Beg, whose character he painted in the blackest colours.
 Yet, at the very moment when he was proposing to offer up this sacrifice of the Vizir and his sovereignty to the cupidity and tyranny of Hyder Beg Khan, he was not restrained from the glaring hypocrisy of expressing a deep concern for the indignity which he pretended the Vizir had sustained, by the part which the English Resident had acted. in endeavouring to reform his government, and check the malversations of the Minister by whom he was oppressed.